AmadeusRelay/AmadeusRelayFrontend/README.md

 }
 ```

 This method does some input validations, such as checking whether the relayer supports the specified token exchange and its quantities.
 If all is correct, the rate is calculated based on a percentage of ZRX from the proposed conversion, and the response is exemplified below.
-In this strategy, the maker's fee is the one that will be paid by dApp.
+In this strategy, the maker's fee is the one that will be paid by the dApp.

 ```
 {